American crocodile: Reproduction

 This species exists mostly in tropical areas with distinct rainy seasons, and the young hatch near the time of the first rains of the summer (July–August) after the preceding dry season, and before the bodies of water where they live flood.
 In this stage of development of their young, mother American crocodiles exhibit a unique mode of parental care.
 During the hatching process, when the young American crocodiles are most vulnerable to predation, they will instinctively call out in soft, grunt-like croaks.
 These sounds trigger the female to attend to the nest, uncovering the eggs if they have been covered.
 Then she will aid the hatchlings in escaping their eggs and scoop them up with her mouth, carrying them to the closest water source.

 The hatchlings, which are 24 to 27 cm in length, have been reported to actively hunt prey within a few days of hatching.
 It is not uncommon for the mother to care for her young even weeks after they have hatched, remaining attentive to their calls and continuing to provide transportation.
 About five weeks after hatching, the young American crocodiles disband in search of their own independent lives.
-On average only 16% of hatchlings will make it to adulthood, with most falling prey to several types of raptorial birds, other reptiles, and large fishes (e.g., roadside hawks in Mexico, laughing falcons in Mexico, barred catfish in Colombia, Atlantic tarpons in Florida, common snook in Florida, lemon sharks in Florida, Central American boas in Belize, black spiny-tailed iguanas in Costa Rica, and spectacled caimans in Venezuela).
+On average only 16% of hatchlings will make it to adulthood, with most falling prey to several types of raptorial birds, other reptiles, and large fishes (e.g., roadside hawks in Mexico, laughing falcons in Mexico, tropical gars in Nicaragua, barred catfish in Colombia, Atlantic tarpons in Florida, common snook in Florida, lemon sharks in Florida, Central American boas in Belize, black spiny-tailed iguanas in Costa Rica, and spectacled caimans in Venezuela).
 Those that do survive grow rapidly, feeding on insects, fish and frogs.
 Additionally, some young American crocodiles feed on each other.

-In Florida, American crocodiles may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.